Camden Council (New South Wales)

 Camden Council is a local government area in the Macarthur region of Sydney, in the state of New South Wales, Australia.
 The area is located south west of the Sydney central business district and comprises 201 km2 with an estimated population at the of 119,325.
-The mayor of Camden is Cr.
-Therese Fedeli, a member of the Liberal Party of Australia.
+The mayor of Camden is Therese Fedeli, a member of the Liberal Party of Australia.

 Suburbs in the local government area

 Suburbs serviced by Camden Council are: